kubeshop/tracetest/README.md

 # Getting Started

 The [install](https://kubeshop.github.io/tracetest/installing/) only takes a few minutes, and is done with via a Helm command.
 After installing, take a look at the
-[Getting Started](https://kubeshop.github.io/tracetest/getting-started/) guides to set up Tracetest and run your first test.
+[Accessing the Dashboard](https://kubeshop.github.io/tracetest/accessing-dashboard/) guide to access the Tracetest Dashboard and create and run your first test.

 # What does the test definition file look like?